 I’m going to use the five words above and walk you through creating a much more tantalizing, keyword rich product description that will improve your SEO and create a bond between the item & the person viewing it.
 Two things first – It’s important to remember that descriptions should be always evolving, and it’s okay to revisit them and tweak them to keep your descriptions up to date with current seasons & trends!
 Also, when in doubt, don’t be afraid to reach out for help beefing up your listings – sometimes some fresh perspective from other makers or friends helps you discover new uses or purposes for your products or ways to describe them that you had never even considered putting into your listings!

-I personally start each listing off with the monsters name and a silly little story describing the monster’s “personality” to get the kids giggling and give my products a little something extra, and of course their measurements, then I weave a carefully curated description that makes this monster appeal to my target audience while utilizing as many relevant keywords as possible.
+I personally start each listing off with the monsters name and a silly little story describing the monster’s “personality” to get the kids giggling and give my products a little something extra, and of course their measurements, then I create a carefully curated description that makes this simple monster toy appeal to my target audience while utilizing as many relevant keywords as possible.

 Specifically state, in the most simple language, without any abbreviations or lingo, what your product is.
-Notice I incorporated more keywords – handcrafted, monster, toy, imagination, colorful, creative play, adorable, comfort toy, waldorf, child led learning, unplugged play – while sparking interest within readers.
+Notice I incorporated more keywords – handcrafted, stuffed, monster, toy, imagination, colorful, creative play, adorable, comfort toy, waldorf, child led learning, unplugged play – while sparking interest within readers.
 This says to them, “this isn’t just a stuffed toy – it is a stuffed toy that encourages imaginative play and inspires courage in children!”

-“Stuffed monsters make wonderful baby shower gifts, birthday & holiday gifts for children, or big brother / sister gifts when mom is having a new baby!
+“Lu & Ed stuffed monsters make wonderful baby shower gifts, birthday & holiday gifts for children, or big brother / sister gifts when mom is having a new baby!
 Want to order several at once for party favors or end of school gifts?
 Email me at email@example.com for bulk order discount information!”

-“Brighten your favorite kid’s room and pull together a nursery or play room with a shelf full of colorful stuffed monsters!
-But they aren’t just for display and indoor play – Lu & Ed monsters are individually handcrafted in Kansas City to be extra tough – they are made to withstand rough and tumble play at the park, at the zoo, even at play dates with dozens of kids!
+“Parents can easily brighten a kid’s room and pull together a nursery or play room with a shelf full of colorful stuffed monsters in various sizes, but they aren’t just for display and indoor play – Lu & Ed monsters are individually handcrafted in Kansas City to be extra tough – they are made to withstand rough and tumble play at the park, at the zoo, even at play dates with dozens of kids!
 If they get dirty just toss them in the wash on cold and lay out to sun bathe – er, dry!
 Each Lu & Ed stuffed monster is endurance tested to be able to withstand every day wear and tough & rough play from strong kids.
 Bonus: their bright colors make them difficult to lose, which is always a plus for the on-the-go mom!”

 People sometimes need a nudge to imagine your product in their home/life.
 Tell them exactly where it fits in emphasize everywhere they would possibly use it/take it.
 Not to mention the key word real estate options here.
 If you sell art, what room would it look great in?
 If you sell jewelry, where would people be likely to wear it to?
 People tend to search using locations, like “master bedroom art” or “bathroom decor” so be sure you are including this information!